Reduce all objects to lines in 2-D binary image or 3-D binary volume

 0 (black).
 To make the original image suitable for skeletonization, take the complement of the image so that the objects are light and the background is dark.
 Then, binarize the result.

 Display the skeleton over the original image by using the

 labeloverlay function.
-The skeleton appears as a 1-pixel wide cyan line over the dark threads.
+The skeleton appears as a 1-pixel wide blue line over the dark threads.

 Prune small spurs that appear on the skeleton and view the result.
 One short branch is pruned from a thread near the center of the image.

 Read a binary image into the workspace.

 Skeletonize objects in the image by using the